streetyoga/atapi/index.md

 - decision which algorithm to implement first, probably simple moving average with fixed values.
 - Python script with API keys stored as environment variables.
 Binance spot testnet only.
 - Securing and encrypting API keys in external file.
-- Reflection on different deployment possibilities beyond running it in a terminal window, like cron jobs, Windows Task Scheduler, Power Automate...
+- Reflection on different deployment possibilities beyond running it in a terminal window, like cron jobs, schtasks.exe, Power Automate...
 - Implementation as Python REPL, considerations to implement as [Python IDLE](https://github.com/python/cpython/tree/main/Lib/idlelib) plugin, [Python Fire](https://github.com/google/python-firegoogle) CLI interface, or [rich](https://github.com/Textualize/rich) textual interface.
 - Adding a second algorithm, first draft on how to create own algorithms and trading strategies in the framework, either domain specific or in pure Python.
 - Switching between implemented algorithms, including backtest, forward test and going from test network to main, no leverage.